munificent/craftinginterpreters/book/compiling-expressions.md

 ^code error-at-current

-It pulls the location out of the current token in order to tell the user where the error occurred and forwards to `errorAt()`.
+We pull the location out of the current token in order to tell the user where the error occurred and forward it to `errorAt()`.
 More often, we'll report an error at the location of the token we just consumed, so we give the shorter name to this other function: